zdizzle6717/react-flux-arc/README.md

-# react-flux-arc
+# universal-react-movie-app
-This is a universal javascript (server-side rendering) app architecture built with react/flux
+This is a universal javascript app built with react on the server side and client site demonstrated with simple movie data.